Orca Slicer

 An early look at upcoming features and improvements before they are finalized.

-It may include minor bugs or unfinished tools, so it’s best suited for experienced users who want to test new features.
+It may include minor bugs or unfinished tools, so it’s best suited for experienced users who want to test, jerk test new features.

 Current Beta Version: v2.3.1-beta (Released September 2025)